Yoast/duplicate-post/readme.txt

 If Duplicate Post is still in English, or if there are some untraslated strings, you can help traslating to your language [here](https://translate.wordpress.org/projects/wp-plugins/duplicate-post): you only need a WordPress.org account.
 [Contact me](http://lopo.it/contatti/) if you wish to become an editor for your language.

-= Can you add it to the bulk actions in the post/page list? =

-I can't.
-There is no way to do it without hacking the core code of WordPress.
-There is an open ticket in WordPress Trac, as other plugin developers too are interested to this feature: we can only hope that eventually our wish will be fulfilled.

 == Screenshots ==

 1. Here you can copy the post you're editing to a new draft.